-starting from a respective point in time moving of the vehicle along said set of clustered grid points guided using GNSS signals received the planning of the movable operation comprises clustering determination during the guiding fulfilling the second minimum quality criterion.
-[0086] In step 718 the actual movable operation is performed which includes a planning of the operation.
-The planning comprises a scheduling of the movable operation for obtaining a movement trajectory of the mower for performing the movable operation, the scheduling comprising selecting one or more of the sets of clustered grid points, the movement trajectory comprising the grid points of the one or more sets of clustered grid points.
-[0087] During the performance of the mowing operation, for each grid point traveled by the vehicle new GNSS signals may be received from the base and the vehicle receiver.
+[0131] In step 718 the actual movable operation is performed which includes a planning of the operation.
+The planning comprises a scheduling of the movable operation for obtaining a movement trajectory of the mower for performing the movable operation, the scheduling comprising selecting one or more of the sets of clustered grid points, the movement trajectory comprising the grid points of the sets of clustered grid points.

+[0132] During the performance of the mowing operation, for each grid point traveled by the vehicle new GNSS signals may be received from the base and the vehicle receiver.
 All the signals may then be subject to the method steps 704-716, which are repeated accordingly.
-The more often this process is repeated, the more precise the guidance of the vehicle can be even in the presence of shadows from full satellite reception because the dataset representing the grid points and associated accuracies of the location determination and time points is more and more filled such that even for critical grid points quired accuracy.
+The more often this process is repeated, the more precise the guidance of the vehicle can be even in the presence of shadows from full satellite reception because the dataset representing the grid points and associated accuracies of the location determination and time points is more and more filled such that even for critical grid points the clustering is able to find an appropriate point in time for which guidance of the vehicle is possible with the required accuracy.

-[0088] Figure 8 is a flowchart illustrating a method of clustering of grid points.
+[0133] Figure 13 is a flowchart illustrating a method of clustering of grid points.
 The method starts in step 800 with the clustering according to a second minimum quality criterion: the goal is that sets of clustered grid points are obtained that - starting from a certain future time point - can be traveled by the vehicle and for which (during this travel) a guidance of the vehicle using GNSS signals received during said traveling (movement) is possible with an accuracy of the location determination during the guiding fulfilling a certain (second) minimum quality criterion.
 In this manner, it is ensured that GNSS based guidance, eventually assisted by deduced reckoning position estimates, is possible at a decent positioning quality.
+It has to be noted that the clustering according to the parameter characterizing the soil is not discussed here in further detail.